-WorldView-3 builds upon the WorldView-2 and WorldView-1 technology by carrying forward the satellite’s advanced CMGs.
-The CMGs reorient a satellite over a desired collection area in four to five seconds, compared to 30 to 45 seconds needed for traditional reaction wheels.
+WorldView-3 builds upon the WorldView-2 and WorldView-1 technology by carrying forward advanced technology that reorients a satellite over a desired collection area in four to five seconds, compared to 30 to 45 seconds needed for traditional reaction wheels.

 During its planned eight-year mission, WorldView-2 is providing unparalleled aerial and space images.

 This spacecraft provides eight-band multispectral images at resolutions as sharp as 1.8 meters and panchromatic at half-meter.

 Ball Aerospace provided its efficient, low-risk BCP 5000 spacecraft bus for WorldView-2, integrated the remote sensing instrument onto the bus and tested the entire system.

 In addition, Ball Aerospace’s inventive engineers equipped WV-2 with an instrument vibration isolation system for controlling jitter induced by the spacecraft.
 WorldVew-2 has the ability for direct tasking, which allows select DigitalGlobe customers around the world to load imaging profiles directly up to the spacecraft and execute delivery of the data directly down to their own ground stations.

 This WorldView-1 image shows downtown Houston, Texas.